 Celebrations in my family meant sticky Ah-So Bbq sauce coated ribs, a huge pot of sweet corn and baked sweet potatoes on the table.
-Can you guess which of those I haven’t tasted in years?
+Can you guess which of those I hadn’t tasted in years?
 Hint: I’m vegan.

 Yes, the ribs.
 Good job.
 10 points for Gryffindor.
 Truth be told I am a Hufflepuff at heart but I assume that if you understand the reference you are probably a Gryffindor.